 Rosemary in pastry treats?
-Usually we think of rosemary for savory foods like meats or tomato sauce, right?
-Yet the herb’s distinct floral flavor–pungent, lemony, and lightly piney–infused into biscuit-like scones makes taste sense.
+We usually think of rosemary for savory foods like tomato sauce or focaccia, right?
+Yet the herbโs distinct floral flavor–pungent, lemony, and lightly piney–infused into biscuit-like scones makes taste sense.
 After all, rosemary belongs to the mint family and we incorporate mint in desserts all the time.

 Click here to PIN Oatmeal Rosemary Scones!

-Fresh rosemary is essential!
-Dried rosemary is not at all the same flavor–make these scones only when you have fresh rosemary!
+Fresh rosemary is a must.
+Dried rosemary has an entirely different flavor so only make these scones when you have fresh rosemary!

 Chop your rosemary needles very finely.
 You want the pieces to be tiny, tiny, tiny minced pieces no bigger than the head of a pin.
-To impart the most flavor from the fresh rosemary, we stir those tiny bits into hot, almost-simmering whole milk yogurt, and let it steep while the infused yogurt chills down.
+To get maximum flavor from the fresh rosemary, you’ll stir those tiny rosemary bits into almost-simmering whole milk yogurt.
+Remove from the heat and then let the rosemary steep as the infused yogurt chills.

-For sweet/tart sparkle, we mix in golden sultana raisins.
-Even folks who say they don’t like dark raisins in their oatmeal cookies will be delighted with the subtler fruity golden raisin flavor in oatmeal rosemary scones.
+For sweet/tart sparkle, mix golden sultana raisins into the dough.
+Even folks who say they donโt like dark raisins in their oatmeal cookies will be delighted with the brighter fruity golden raisin flavor in these oatmeal rosemary scones.
 Go for the gold.
 Find golden raisins in your grocery store alongside dark raisins and other dried fruits.

-So good.
-After enjoying just the one, you’ll be baking oatmeal rosemary scones all the time, for breakfast, brunch, after school snacks, and even dessert!
+Bake oatmeal rosemary scones for breakfast, brunch, after school snacks, and even dessert!

-- Mix rosemary simple syrup into fun cocktails.
+- Steep into rosemary simple syrup and mix into aromatic cocktails.

 - Try rosemary simple syrup in lemonade.
 You might also like my basil lemonade recipe.

-- Add minced rosemary to your favorite shortbread recipe for buttery “Italian” rosemary cookies.
+- Add minced rosemary to your favorite shortbread, like these buttery rosemary cookies.

-- Chocolate complements fresh rosemary.
+- Yup.
+Chocolate complements fresh rosemary.
 Healthy rosemary chocolate truffles.

 Coconut sugar vs. cane sugar?
+Your choice.
 What is coconut sugar?

 - You can use either sugar for oatmeal rosemary scones.
 Cane sugar makes a slightly sweeter scone.